finbourne/lusid-sdk-csharp/sdk/docs/ScriptedTranslationApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ScriptedTranslationApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ScriptedTranslationApi>();
             var translateEntitiesInlinedRequest = new TranslateEntitiesInlinedRequest(); // TranslateEntitiesInlinedRequest | The entities to translate, along with the script to use and an optional schema for validation.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // TranslateEntitiesResponse result = apiInstance.TranslateEntitiesInlined(translateEntitiesInlinedRequest, opts: opts);

                 // [EARLY ACCESS] TranslateEntitiesInlined: Translate a collection of entities, inlining the body of the translation script.
                 TranslateEntitiesResponse result = apiInstance.TranslateEntitiesInlined(translateEntitiesInlinedRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));